tory24/100Days-of-code/log.md

 **Time**:
 -->

+### December 8, 2020
+**Today's Progress**: Updated this repo, and watched a coouple AWS Keynotes and began the next FCC Challenge.

+**Thoughts**: Watched a couple AWS Keynotes, from their reinvent event?...
+Curious to see what it's all about, watched the intro keynote, and one on Machine Learning.
+Learnt a little, but going to give their 'hands-on labs' a go.
+I also started the drum pad challenge on FCC.
+Going to try do it in HTML, CSS, JS.
+But want to give React a go later, after I have it running properly.

+**Link(s) to Work**: https://codepen.io/tory24/pen/OJRXjre

+**Time**: 2 hours~

+### December 5, 2020
+**Today's Progress**: Restarted the AWS Amplify app.

+**Thoughts**: I can't seem to get the backend connected to the front even when I follow the instruction.
+Not entirely sure what's gone wrong.

+**Time**: 1 hour

 ### December 4, 2020
 **Today's Progress**: Finished looking through the AWS services info, and started going through their online resources, to create a Fullstack React app through AWS Amplify.